ujw0l/carousel.js/README.md

 autoPlayInterval : number, (Optional,number for slide autoplay interval in micro seconds default 1000) ) autoPlaySelector : 'selectors', (one or more element to set on autoplay (default all carousels will autoplay)

+Third Parameter
+callBack : function, (Function to be called when after setting up carousel)

 Note 1 : Initialize carousel inside script tag on window onload or footer.
 (Selector should be wrapper element containing images)
 Note 2 : Do not forget to set height and width of wrapper element.